DA1729/guitar-pedal/README.md

-This project is a SystemVerilog conversion of the original VHDL guitar effects processor designed by Vladi & Adi as part of their TAU EE Senior year project.

 **Note**: This is a hobby project done purely for fun and learning in my free time.
 It's not intended to be a serious commercial or research project with novel contributions - just an enjoyable exploration of digital signal processing and SystemVerilog.

 ## Project Structure